DAT300-Group5/dataset_analytics/benchmark/refactor/SQL Works.md

 **Explanation:**

-.timer, .scanstats, etc., are **features of the CLI shell**, not SQL commands.
+.timer, .scanstats, etc., are **features of the CLI shell** and part of Dot Commands, but not SQL commands.

 They’re not part of the SQLite engine, which is why Python can’t execute them directly.